Not All Heroes Wear Capes

 “It’s a conversation piece because when people ask you about this, it makes it easier to bring up and talk about the fundraiser,” Roesch said.

 The money she raised goes to the Akron’s Children Hospital of the Mahoning Valley.
 Dylan Anders, treasurer of Guinathon, said the hospital’s financial experts choose how the money is allocated to best serve the needs of the hospital.
-The money doesn’t go directly to the families of children at the hospital.

 In the spring, Guinathon will host its first annual dance marathon.
 Participants will dance for eight hours at the event to raise money for the Akron’s Children Hospital to benefit the sick and injured children.
 Every dancer sets their own fundraiser goal.